KevinPike/cododemo/Docker.md

 go run web.go
 ```

+in the run command the ```-p 8080:8080``` param tells docker to redirect the public port 8080 to the private port 8080 of this container.
+If the application uses multiple ports then you can include multiple ```-p``` params.

 Get the IP for the instance
 ```
 grep COREOS_PUBLIC_IPV4 /etc/environment | awk 'BEGIN{FS = "="} {print $2}'